 GRAINS-Wheat extends gains on output concerns; corn, soybeans ease

-MUMBAI, May 24 (Reuters) - U.S. wheat futures extended gains on Tuesday on a slower pace of spring wheat planting and concerns over yield for the winter crop in the United States, while soybeans and corn eased amid falling crude oil prices.
+MUMBAI, May 24 (Reuters) - U.S. wheat futures extended gains on Tuesday, supported by a slower pace of spring wheat planting and amid fears over yield for the winter crop in the United States, while corn fell after output concerns in key producer Brazil eased with minor frost.

 (Reporting by Rajendra Jadhav; Editing by Sherry Jacob-Phillips)